You have no items in your cart. Want to get some nice things?Go shopping

 Is a certain colour really prominent in your vision board?
 Head to our psychology of colour guide to explore what it might symbolise.
 It’s geared towards interior design but also explains the meanings of colours and why we’re drawn to certain shades over others.
 This may give you a few ideas for your guiding word of the year.

-It may be a word of the year, but there’s no pressure to settle on one by January 1st.
+It may be a word of the year, but there’s no pressure to settle on one by the first day of 2024.
 Create a shortlist of words and select the one that resonates the most.
 Try it out and tweak if it doesn’t fit.

 Once you’ve selected your word, try to ‘live’ it for full impact by: